pierre-rouleau/pel/doc/pel-manual.rst

             /* -------------------------------------------------------------------------- */

 It leaves tempo markers at the locations identified by Ⓜ️ .
-The indentation is controlled by the ``pel-c-indentation`` user option.
+The indentation is controlled by the ``pel-c-indent-width`` user option.
 Use ``C-c .`` to move point to the next tempo marker and ``C-c ,`` to the previous one.

 With C++ style comments and ``pel-c-skel-function-name-on-first-column`` set to